 - increased risk of heart attack or stroke

-Using neuron imaging, researchers showed that people who have diabetes and cognitive dysfunction also have reduced blood flow to the brain and a range of other anomalies that affect thought processes.
+Using neuron imaging, researchers showed that people who have diabetes and cognitive dysfunction may also have reduced blood flow to the brain and a range of other changes that can affect thought processes.

 Hypoglycemia develops when blood sugar concentrations fall below normal.
 People with diabetes have a higher risk of both hyperglycemia and hypoglycemia.